 FOOD BANK WAREHOUSE

-Staffed with eight full-time and part-time employees and over 300 volunteers, the warehouse collects and receives 3 million pounds of food annually.
+Staffed with eight full-time and part-time employees and over 300 volunteers, the warehouse collects and receives 4 million pounds of food and non-food annually.
 This comes in the form of fresh, frozen and shelf-stable meats, dairy, bread and grains, canned goods, baby food and even pet food.
 Household products such as cleaners, paper goods, laundry soap and other toiletries are donated and made available.
 All of our donated product is sorted, repacked, and prepared for distribution to our partner agencies and our own express programs.

 AGENCIES AND PROGRAMS